 - Prayer Plant

-Prayer Plant Lemon Lime is a slow growing plant and may take up to five years to attain full maturity.
-The plant has a maximum height and spread of about twenty inches.
+Prayer Plant Lemon Lime is a slow-growing plant that may take up to five years to fully mature.
+The plant has a maximum height and spread of about 20″ inches.

-This interesting groundcover attains a height of about 6″ inches.
-Individual plants may have a spread of up to fifteen inches.
+This interesting ground cover attains a height of about 6″ inches.
+Individual plants may have a spread of up to 15″ inches.

-The relatively small, oval leaves of this Prayer Plant are dark green with pale green coloration surrounding the veins.
+This Prayer Plant’s relatively small, oval-shaped leaves are dark green with pale green coloration surrounding the veins.
 The leaves’ undersides are an attractive shade of lavender.

 Maranta Arundinacea – ArrowRoot